hammerjs/hammer.js/README.md

-# The documentation will be updated tomorrow for the 0.2 release.
+# The documentation / examples will be updated tomorrow for the 0.2 release.
 Hammer.JS is now standalone, and a jQuery plugin is available.

 # Hammer.js